M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.8 Revision 25 active-X
+Version 9.8 Revision 26 active-X

-Fix Legend statement for XP and Wine.
+Fix syntax color when after Then and Else is a number label.

 The fist time you run the interpreter do this in M2000 console: dir appdir$